Baker Hughes predicts oil market growth, misses on profit

+The company, which fell just short of estimates for third-quarter profit largely due to weakness in its turbomachinery and process solutions business, also indicated a strengthening offshore drilling market.

-The results follow those for bigger rivals Schlumberger (SLB.N) and Halliburton Co (HAL.N), which barely beat quarterly profit estimates and warned of slowing North America growth in the ongoing quarter.
+The results follow those from bigger rivals Schlumberger (SLB.N) and Halliburton Co (HAL.N), which barely beat quarterly profit estimates and warned of slowing North America growth in the ongoing quarter.

-But oil services firms have seen demand for their services soften as U.S. producers cut down on spending, and transportation bottlenecks in the Permian Basin of West Texas and New Mexico pushed the price of regional crude lower.
+But oilfield services firms have seen demand soften as U.S. producers cut back on spending, as transportation bottlenecks in the top shale region of Permian pushed the price of regional crude lower.

-Baker Hughes said revenue in oilfield services, which accounts for more than half of total sales, rose 12.5 percent to about $3 billion from a year earlier.
+Baker Hughes said revenue in its oilfield services unit, which accounts for more than half of total sales, rose 12.5 percent to about $3 billion in the quarter from a year earlier.

 Revenue from its oilfield equipment business, which includes deepwater drilling, rose 3 percent to $631 million.